gromacs/gromacs/docs/user-guide/mdp-options.rst

       Generate a pair list with buffering.
 The buffer size is automatically set based on :mdp:`verlet-buffer-tolerance`,
       unless this is set to -1, in which case :mdp:`rlist` will be used.
-This option has an explicit, exact cut-off at :mdp:`rvdw` equal to :mdp:`rcoulomb`, unless PME or Ewald is used, in which case :mdp:`rcoulomb` > :mdp:`rvdw` is allowed.
-Currently only cut-off, reaction-field, PME or Ewald electrostatics and plain LJ are supported.
-Some :ref:`gmx mdrun` functionality is not yet supported with the :mdp-value:`cutoff-scheme=Verlet` scheme, but :ref:`gmx grompp` checks for this.
-Native GPU acceleration is only supported with :mdp-value:`cutoff-scheme=Verlet`.
-With GPU-accelerated PME or with separate PME ranks, :ref:`gmx mdrun` will automatically tune the CPU/GPU load balance by scaling :mdp:`rcoulomb` and the grid spacing.
-This can be turned off with ``mdrun -notunepme``. :mdp-value:`cutoff-scheme=Verlet` is faster than :mdp-value:`cutoff-scheme=group` when there is no water, or if :mdp-value:`cutoff-scheme=group` would use a pair-list buffer to conserve energy.

    .. mdp-value:: group

-      Generate a pair list for groups of atoms.
-These groups correspond to the charge groups in the topology.
-This was the only cut-off treatment scheme before version 4.6, and is **deprecated since 5.1**.
-There is no explicit buffering of the pair list.
-This enables efficient force calculations for water, but energy is only conserved when a buffer is explicitly added.
+      Generate a pair list for groups of atoms, corresponding to the charge groups in the topology.
+This option is no longer supported.

 .. mdp:: nstlist